hkkjin/Analyzer-Docs/Initial Analysis.rst

      - In the new window, click on the plots you wish to see, such as **Cluster Detection** and **Compare Clusters**, then close window
      - Click on **2) APPLY SET**
      - This should cause different plots showing clusters detected using different criteria.
 When finished, click **DelW** to close all plots
+     - To toggle on or off specific parts of the plots for easier viewing (for example, to remove the magenta colored rejection condition markers): on the plot you are viewing, go to the *View* pulldown menu and check *Plot Browser*.
+This opens up a *Plot Browser* menu that gives the ability to toggle on or off any component of the plot.

+     WARNING - **2) APPLY SET** gives an error if the *cutoff high* setting is equal to or higher than the sampling rate of the recording.
+For example, if your recording was made at 1000 Hz, then *cutoff high* should be set to a lower value, such as 400.

   ..

   6. If the results observed in the plots are satisfactory, click **3) SAVE SET** to save the settings and name the file with the subject ID (or any other name) and save to the same location as the recordings and credential file.
+It may be useful to check the settings on various windows in the same recording before moving on.

   ..